inlets/inlets.dev/blog/_posts/2024-12-09-quickstart-uplink.md

 ### Create a TCP tunnel using the REST API

+You can view the reference documentation for the REST API for Inlets Uplink here: [REST API](https://docs.inlets.dev/uplink/rest-api/)

 This example will tunnel a private Kubernetes cluster to your management cluster for administration or automation through tools such as kubectl, ArgoCD, Helm, Flux, or your own Kubernetes operators.

 If you don't use Kubernetes, you can still try out the commands, then delete the tunnel without connecting to it.